Bedrock-OSS/bedrock-boost/docs/logging.md

 - **setLevel**: Sets the global logging level.
 By default, info and higher levels are enabled.
 - **setFilter**: Sets a filter to control which loggers are active.
 By default, all loggers are active.
 - **setFormatFunction**: Customizes how log messages are formatted.
+The function receives the log level, logger instance, message, formatted timestamp, and any tags.
 - **setTagsOutputVisibility**: When true, the tags of the logger will be appended next to its name.
 By default, this is disabled.
+- **setTimestampFormatter**: Supplies a function that formats a provided `Date` timestamp into a string.
+The formatted value is passed to the format function.
+Returning an empty string will omit the timestamp.
+By default, timestamps are disabled.
+- **setBasicTimestampFormatter**: Sets a basic timestamp formatter, that formats the timestamp in `HH:mm:ss.SS` format.
 - **setJsonFormatter**: Sets a JSON formatter for stringifying objects and arrays.
 By default, `ColorJSON.DEFAULT` is used.

 ### Logging Methods